haridas/haridas.github.com/src/articles/is-lottery-prediction-possible-2.md

 Currently I'm picking up the probabilistic programming using pyro and edward, soon I will model this problem in probabilistic programming to validate the same by simulating the lottery game Coming soon.

+NOTE: The entry was taken from its original [source](https://labs.imaginea.com/expected-value-of-lottery-ticket/) and cross posted here.

 #References